MTanguin/The-Health-Impacts-and-Mortality-Risk-of-Air-Pollution/README.md

-#### "Creating interactive visualization using JavaScript to visualize the health impacts and mortality risk of air pollution"
+#### "Creating interactive visualization using JavaScript to visualize the health impacts and mortality risk of air pollution in different countries"

 CREDITS: